-1.2 Female Underrepresentation in STEM
+1.2 Female Under-Representation in STEM

 In France, the share of female students in STEM-oriented studies starts to decline after Grade 10 and drops sharply at entry into higher education.
-While 54 percent of the students in the general and technological track in Grade 10 are girls, the share falls to 47 percent in the general science track (Grades 11 and 12) and further to 30 percent in the first year of higher education.
-Female underrepresentation in STEM fields of study is more pronounced in the selective undergraduate programs (shares of 18 percent in STS and 30 percent in CPGE) than in the non-selective programs (35 percent).
-These proportions, which are computed from administrative data for 2016/17, are almost identical to those of a decade earlier.
-Within STEM fields of study, female students tend to specialize in earth and life sciences (female share: 62 percent) rather than mathematics, physics, or computer science (female share: 26 percent).
+While 54% of the students in the general and technical track in Grade 10 are girls, the share falls to 47% in the general science track (Grades 11 and 12) and then plummets to 30% in the first year of higher education.3 Female under-representation in STEM fields of study is more pronounced in the selective undergraduate programs (shares of 18% in STS and 30% in CPGE) than in the non-selective programs (35%).
+These proportions, which are derived from administrative data for 2016/17, are almost identical to those of a decade earlier.
+Within STEM fields, female students tend to specialize in earth and life sciences (female share: 62%) rather than mathematics, physics, or computer science (female share: 26%).

-The underrepresentation of women in STEM fields accounts for a good part of the gender pay gap among college graduates in France.
-Using a variety of administrative and survey data sources, we show in Appendix A that across all majors, male graduates who obtained a master's degree in 2015 or 2016 earn a median gross annual starting salary of 32,122 euros, compared to 28,411 euros for female graduates.
-This amounts to an overall gap of 3,711 euros per year, or 11.6 percent of men's pay (see Table A1).
-Using standard decomposition methods, we find that the underrepresentation of female students in STEM accounts for approximately 25 percent of this gap (see Table A2).
-Additionally, almost half of the 9.1 percent gender pay gap within STEM can be ascribed to the fact that female graduates are less likely than males to be enrolled in the selective and male-dominated fields, which lead to the best-paying degrees.
-These figures strongly suggest that in the French context, increasing the share of female students in STEM-especially in selective and male-dominated programs-would narrow the gender pay gap substantially.
+The under-representation of women in STEM fields accounts for a good part of the gender pay gap among university graduates in France.
+Using a variety of administrative and survey data sources, we show that across all majors, male graduates who obtained a master's degree in 2015 or 2016 earn a median gross annual starting salary of $\leq 32,122$, compared to $\leq 28,411$ for female graduates (Appendix A).
+This gap of $\leq 3,711$ per year is equal to 11.6% of men's pay (see Table A1).
+Using standard decomposition methods, we find that the under-representation of female students in STEM accounts for approximately 28% of this gap (see Table A2).
+Additionally, almost half of the 9.1% gender pay gap within STEM can be ascribed to the fact that female graduates are less likely than males to be enrolled in the selective and male-dominated fields, which lead to the best-paying degrees.
+These figures strongly suggest that, in the French context, increasing the share of female students in STEM-especially in selective and male-dominated programs-would narrow the gender pay gap substantially.

-$^{2}$ At the high school level, the gender imbalance in STEM is more severe in the technological track (female share: 17 percent) than in the general science track (female share: 47 percent).
+3At the high school level, the gender imbalance in STEM is much more severe in the technical track (female share: 17%) than in the general science track (female share: 47%).